postfinance/kubenurse/README.md

 Checks if every neighbour kubenurse is reachable at the `/alwayshappy` endpoint.
 Neighbours are discovered by querying the kube-apiserver for every Pod in the `KUBENURSE_NAMESPACE` with label `KUBENURSE_NEIGHBOUR_FILTER`.
-The request is done directly to the Pod-IP and the metric types contains the prefix `path_` and the hostname of the kubelet on which the neighbour kubenurse should run.
+The request is done directly to the Pod-IP (port 8080, or 8443 if TLS is enabled) and the metric types contains the prefix `path_` and the hostname of the kubelet on which the neighbour kubenurse should run.
 Only kubenurses on nodes that are schedulable are considered as neighbours, this can be changed by setting `KUBENURSE_ALLOW_UNSCHEDULABLE="true"`.